Blog

 Under 30 seconds for supported portal downloads in normal conditions

 This matters when you are closing a month, answering an accountant, or checking whether a supplier portal changed.
-Invoice Radar gives immediate feedback instead of making you wait for a remote job to finish.
+Invoice Radar behaves more like your normal browser and shows the download as it happens.

 What to Compare